Sankalpa-gowri-2004/Sankalpa-gowri-2004/README.md

 Student
 -------

-I am a student who has basic knowledge on c and have passion to learn more
+I am a student with knowledge on c and basic c++ and have passion to learn more

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sankalpagowri@gmail.com](mailto:sankalpagowri@gmail.com)